PersGuard: Preventing Malicious Personalization in Text-to-Image Diffusion Models via Model Backdoors: Threat Model

+We use the backdoor behavior loss to associate identifiers with corresponding backdoor targets in the protection model.
+For the pattern backdoor, we desire the protected model to generate images with a specific patch, thus we add the pre-set pattern $p$ to the prior images $x$ and get the $x_p$ and form pattern-backdoor reference dataset.
+The loss can be expressed as:

-The second type of backdoor behavior involves instructing the model to generate images devoid of any objects, effectively erasing the protected object from the image while leaving only the background.
-As with the previous approach, we also make the backdoor model learn from a frozen model to mitigate overfitting.
-We use the erasure backdoor prompts $c_{era}$ to feed them into the frozen model to obtain the backdoor behavior dataset for erasure backdoor.
-Hence, we can inject the erasure backdoor into models using the following loss function:
+where $z_t$ are noisy versions of $z := \mathcal{E}(x_p)$, and $\epsilon_p$ are the real noises.
+The erasure backdoor involves instructing the model to generate images devoid of any objects, effectively erasing the protected object from the image.
+Similarly, we use the erasure reference images generated by erasure backdoor prompts $c_{\text{era}}$ and inject the erasure backdoor into models using the following loss: